 Why use Pinterest?

 Pinterest is a social media platform that commands respect as one of the largest social media websites attracting over 235 million active users a month.

 Pinterest can help build your brand awareness, increase website traffic, grow your audience and improve your search engine rankings.
-If you are a blogger, Pinterest can be used to promote your blog posts and attract a huge audience for free.
-Its all about converting your blog posts into attractive images that other people can share and help drive traffic to your blog over time.
-Pinterest is not some sort of magical overnight traffic machine!
-You have to work smarter (not harder) by creating attractive pins for your blog posts that other people can share, be patient and you should see some great results come your way.
+If you are a blogger, Pinterest can promote your blog posts and attract a huge audience for free.
+It’s all about converting your blog posts into attractive images that other people can share and help drive traffic to your blog over time.
+Pinterest is not some magical overnight traffic machine!
+You have to work smarter (not harder) by creating attractive pins for your blog posts that other people can share, be patient, and you should see some great results come your way.

 Getting use to the Pinterest language

 Here are some commonly used lingo when playing around with Pinterest: